Witiko/doctoral-thesis/defense.md

-In my work, I have shown that constraining the effect of positional embeddings can improve the word analogy accuracy by 6\% and allows the use of longer sentences in the training data. [@novotny2021when] ↷
+In my work, I have shown that constraining the effect of positional embeddings can improve the word analogy accuracy by 6\% and allows the use of longer sentences in the training data. [@novotny2021when]

+% TODO
+↷

+% Section 4.2.4: Quantized Token Embeddings
+% Section 5.2.1: Quantized Token Embeddings with Fast Bitwise Arithmetic

+% TODO
+↷

+% Section 4.2.5: Word Sense Disambiguation with Sense Embeddings

 In natural languages and in the language of mathematics, words and symbols can have several possible meanings or senses.
 However, token embeddings only assign